gfuentes11/LearnDockerTerraformZoomCamp1/README.md

 ### Google Cloud Platform Virtual Machine Setup
 The `gcpVMSetup.md` file details the step-by-step process for setting up a GCP Virtual Machine.
 This is to enable you to run the same project but in GCP.

+## Homework
+The `zoomCampHW1` directory contains homework assignments that reinforce concepts covered in the course.
+These assignments involve working with Terraform, PostgreSQL, and Docker to test and solidify understanding of cloud infrastructure, data ingestion, and database querying.
+Each problem applies real-world data engineering techniques learned throughout the sessions.